2025–26 UEFA Conference League

-The 2025–26 UEFA Conference League is the fifth season of the UEFA Conference League, Europe's tertiary club football tournament organised by UEFA.
+The 2025–26 UEFA Conference League was the fifth season of the UEFA Conference League, Europe's tertiary club football tournament organised by UEFA.

-This is the second UEFA Conference League played under a new format involving a 36-team league phase.
-The new format also does not allow teams to transfer from the Europa League to the Conference League from the league phase onwards, and thus the Conference League titleholders (Chelsea) are unable to defend their title as the winner of the Conference League automatically qualifies for the Europa League league phase.
+This was the second UEFA Conference League played under a new format involving a 36-team league phase.
+The new format also did not allow teams to transfer from the Europa League to the Conference League from the league phase onwards, and thus the Conference League titleholders (Chelsea) were unable to defend their title, as the winner of the Conference League automatically qualified for the Europa League league phase.
 However, Chelsea had already qualified for the 2025–26 UEFA Champions League league phase via their domestic league position prior to winning the Conference League, so the automatic berth in the Europa League was not required and the access list was rebalanced.

-The final will be played at the Red Bull Arena in Leipzig, Germany.
-The winners of the tournament will automatically qualify for the 2026–27 UEFA Europa League league phase, unless they qualify for the 2026–27 UEFA Champions League or Europa League through their league performance.
-In which case, the access list will be rebalanced.
+The final was played at the Red Bull Arena in Leipzig, Germany, between Crystal Palace and Rayo Vallecano, with Crystal Palace winning 1–0.
+As winners of the tournament, Crystal Palace automatically qualified for the 2026–27 UEFA Europa League league phase, as they did not qualify for the 2026–27 UEFA Champions League or Europa League through their league performance.

 Association team allocation

-A total of 164 teams from 54 of the 55 UEFA member associations are participating in the 2025–26 UEFA Conference League.
+A total of 164 teams from 54 of the 55 UEFA member associations participated in the 2025–26 UEFA Conference League.
 The association ranking based on the UEFA association coefficients was used to determine the number of participating teams for each association: